OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/zabbix_example.md

 - **VM Template**.
 How to create a VM Template using the local image and instantiate a VM.
 - **Tests**.
 Definition of tests that need to be contributed to validate the appliance.
 More detailed information about tests can be found in the [Certification Tests](ecosystem/appliances_marketplace/marketplace_contribution/certification_tests) documentation.
 - **Metadata**.
 Metadata files that are needed to contribute the appliance to the Community Marketplace.
+- **Documentation**.
+Documentation for the appliance, including README.md and CHANGELOG.md as described in the [Appliance Documentation](ecosystem/appliances_marketplace/marketplace_contribution/contribution_process/#appliance-documentation) section of the Contribution Process.
 - **Pull Request**.
 Prepare a pull request to the GitHub repository to start the contribution process.

 ## Prepare Environment